longhorn/longhorn/docs/backup.md

 # Backup

 The user can setup a S3 or NFS type backupstore to store the backups of Longhorn volumes.

-We've provided a quick way to setup a local S3 testing backupstore using Minio as well.
+If the user doesn't have access to AWS S3 or want to give a try first, we've also provided a way to [setup a local S3 testing backupstore](https://github.com/yasker/longhorn/blob/work/docs/backup.md#setup-a-local-testing-backupstore) using [Minio](https://minio.io/).

 #### Setup AWS S3 backupstore
 1. Create a new bucket in AWS S3.